Benefits of Aquatic Physical Therapy

 Aquatic therapy can help athletes in the support or restoration of function for many areas of orthopedics.
 Often, when normal functioning is limited due to pain, muscle spasms, inflammation, guarding or limited range of motion, a non-weight bearing therapy program is recommended and this is where a strong aquatic program, such as sports medicine, work conditioning, joint arthroplasty, and back rehabilitation program comes in.

 The support provided by the water is the best thing about aquatic therapy.
 A person’s body is composed of mostly water.
 Being in the water reduces the person’s weight by nearly 90 percent, which alleviates pressure and pain on the joints during movement.
-This environment helps promote circulation and strengthen weak muscles and tendons.
+This environment helps promote circulation and strengthen weak muscles and tensions.

 - Aerobic Capacity / Endurance Conditioning